straf10/Hackathon-RAG/README.md

 ## What This Project Does

-Financial analysts spend hours manually searching through SEC 10-K filings — documents that routinely exceed 200 pages — to extract revenue figures, risk factors, segment breakdowns, and year-over-year comparisons.
+Financial analysts spend hours manually searching through financial documents — SEC filings, annual reports, and similar materials that routinely exceed hundreds of pages — to extract revenue figures, risk factors, segment breakdowns, and year-over-year comparisons.
 The information is buried across disparate sections, inconsistent formatting, and legal boilerplate.

-**Lexio** is a **PageIndex RAG** — a Retrieval-Augmented Generation system that indexes and cites documents at **page-level granularity**.
+**Lexio** is a **PageIndex RAG** — a Retrieval-Augmented Generation system for financial documents that indexes and cites at **page-level granularity**.
 Unlike typical RAG systems that chunk by fixed token windows (e.g., 512 tokens) and often cite vague "document X" references, PageIndex RAG keeps every chunk tied to its source page.
-Each answer includes **exact page numbers** (e.g., *"NVIDIA 10-K 2024, page 42"*), so analysts can open the PDF and jump straight to the cited location instead of hunting through hundreds of pages.
+Each answer includes **exact page numbers** (e.g., *"NVIDIA Annual Report 2024, page 42"*), so analysts can open the PDF and jump straight to the cited location instead of hunting through hundreds of pages.

-Lexio ingests 10-K annual reports from major public companies (NVIDIA, Alphabet/Google, Apple, Microsoft, Tesla) and answers natural-language financial questions with **grounded, source-cited, explainable responses**.
+Lexio ingests financial PDFs and answers natural-language financial questions with **grounded, source-cited, explainable responses**.
 Instead of sifting through thousands of pages, analysts simply ask a question — *"Compare NVIDIA and Google revenue for 2024 and 2025"* — and receive a structured answer with exact page references, relevance scores, and automatic data visualizations.
 Complex comparative queries are decomposed into sub-questions behind the scenes, each resolved independently and merged into a coherent response.

 The system provides intelligent retrieval with metadata filtering, explainable responses with source citations, and multi-step reasoning for comparative queries.